Eagle Flight: Development

 The team experimented with numerous methods to prevent players from suffering motion sickness while playing the game.
 They eventually discovered that having the player see the eagle's beak prevented them from feeling nauseous as it is a fixed reference point that allows players to anchor their perspective.
 The team also investigated causes of motion sickness, and concluded that reduced peripheral vision, by having a dynamic vision-blocking system, can also help solve the problem.
 To ensure that the brain would not feel queasiness, the team tried to create a consistent experience to ensure that instances of seeing but not feeling motion would not occur.
 The team programmed the game so the screen fades-to-black instantly if the player collides with other objects.

 Inon Zur, who had previously worked on the original soundtracks of Dragon Age: Origins and Fallout 4, served as the game's composer.
 Zur's soundtrack was described as "soaring and uplifting".
 In addition to employing an orchestra to perform the music, Zur also included primitive sounds and high-pitch vocal music to further enhance one of the game's themes: the nature of beauty.

 The game was officially revealed at Sony Interactive Entertainment's PlayStation Experience 2016 conference.
 The game was released for the Oculus Rift on October 18, 2016, and for PlayStation VR and HTC Vive on November 8, 2016, and December 20, 2016, respectively.
 It is the first virtual reality game Ubisoft has released.

 Reception

-Eagle Flight received "favorable" reviews, according to review aggregator Metacritic.
+Eagle Flight received "favorable" reviews, according to the review aggregator website Metacritic.

 Chris Carter of Destructoid praised the game's accessible controls and intense multiplayer mode.
 He also appreciated the game's simplistic nature, and was pleased that Ubisoft did not turn it into a spin-off of one of their open world games.
 However, he criticized the city design, which he considered empty and repetitive, and had issues related to Uplay.

 Jimmy Thang of GameSpot praised the game's comfortable control scheme and complex multiplayer, but was disappointed by the shallow single-player mode and the general lack of content.

-IGN's Brian Albert also praised the intuitive control scheme, particularly praising the game's accessibly.
+IGNs Brian Albert also praised the intuitive control scheme, particularly praising the game's accessibly.
 He found the concept of the game "weird" but "well executed", opining that it is a fresh venture into virtual reality.
 His main concern was the lack of content.

+During the 20th Annual D.I.C.E.
+Awards, the Academy of Interactive Arts & Sciences awarded Eagle Flight with "Immersive Reality Technical Achievement", along with receiving a nomination for "Immersive Reality Game of the Year".